 SEO is dead… The traditional means that is.
-SEO is dead… The traditional means that is I know I know we have seen posts like this everywhere.
+SEO is dead… The traditional means that is.

 What tops that list as the most effective SEO strategy?
 Creating quality content.
+All of the individuals surveyed work for companies with more than 1,000 employees.
+There is a combination of B2B and B2C organizations included in this study.
+Nearly 70% of the respondents are from North America and 54% of them are in Marketing or Sales Management.
 Google's Matt Cutts: Don't Duplicate Your Meta Descriptions.
 Google’s Matt Cutts, the head of search spam, released a video today providing an SEO tip on meta descriptions.

 Now we’re back with an update.
 We’ve introduced some new elements, adjusted a few rankings and given the table a more encompassing name, The Periodic Table Of SEO Success Factors.
 Clicking on the image above will take you to the permanent home of the table, where you can see a larger copy.
 SEO Failure?
 Where to Point the Fingers.
 Many companies as well as clients have a difficult time accepting that they may have been the reason for an SEO failure.

 In most situations, the blame goes immediately to the SEO company, department, or expert, and rightfully so.
 These are the people in charge of making sure SEO succeeds, so these are the people that will most likely take the blame (and be happy to do it).
 However, it’s important to realize that just because they are forced (in a sense) to take the blame doesn’t mean they are actually to blame.

 The Client vs. The Expert vs. Share photos and videos on Twitter.
 Photo by seo_nut.
 Photo by seo_nut.
 New Ways To Track Keyword Rank (for Free) Tracking keyword rank is as old as the SEO industry itself.